 In years three and four, you will build upon this learning, exploring politics and social policy, analysing informal education and developing skills in social research, international youth work, leadership and supervising others.

-- Political and Sociological Perspectives in Youth and Community Work - Identify and analyse how political agendas and social policies can shape the context of practice, and recognise different political perspectives on welfare and social policy.
+- Political and Sociological Perspectives in Youth and Community Work (Core): Identify and analyse how political agendas and social policies can shape the context of practice, and recognise different political perspectives on welfare and social policy.

-- International Youth Work – An opportunity to explore the benefits of international youth work and intercultural learning for young people.
+- International Youth Work (Core): An opportunity to explore the benefits of international youth work and intercultural learning for young people.
 Identifying different youth work practices across the world, and the role of the youth and community worker in understanding their own, and helping others to understand their own cultural identity.